VolodiaPG/penguin/README.md

 ## Setup

 ### How to start
-First, you need to clone our git repositorie : `https://github.com/VolodiaPG/penguin.git`.
+First, you can just use the deployed version on : `https://volodiapg.github.io/penguin/game` Or you can clone our git repositorie : `https://github.com/VolodiaPG/penguin.git` and setup the project environnement.

 ### General setup